jeffsp/SPOC/apps/tile/tile.1.md

 \-\-tile-size=*#*, -s *#*
 :   Length of one side of a tile

+\-\-tile-size-x=*#*, -x *#*
+:   Length of one side of a tile in the X direction.
+This option allows
+    you to have non-square tiles.
+You can alo use this option to generate transect slices by setting this value while leaving the tile size in the Y direction set to its default (-1).

+\-\-tile-size-y=*#*, -y *#*
+:   Length of one side of a tile in the Y direction.
+This option allows
+    you to have non-square tiles.
+You can alo use this option to generate transect slices by setting this value while leaving the tile size in the X direction set to its default (-1).

 \-\-prefix=*string*, -p *string*
 :   The prefix to use for the output files